Abolish SCOTUS not Roe v. Wade!

 May 3, 2022

-By Joanna Straugh
+By Joanna Straughn

 The Supreme Court of the United States has the votes to overturn Roe v.
 Wade, the landmark 1973 case legalizing abortion in the United States.
 This was revealed in a draft opinion by Justice Samuel Alito that came to press without the Court’s permission.
 The historically unprecedented leak was an act to alert the public of SCOTUS’ planned attack.